Skip to content

 INFO

-Build using qmake on CLI
+Build using CMake on CLI

 Example commands to build a default QGC and run it afterwards: